DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 }
 ```

-This structure keeps all your server logic tidy and makes it easy to add more tools or features as you go.
+This typescript structure keeps all your server logic tidy and makes it easy to add more tools or features as you go.

 ### 7. 🛠️ Add Tool 1: list_animals